nicholas-maltbie/PropHunt/Development.md

 # 9. Coding Style

 As far as coding style, please try to stay consistent with [C# Coding Guidelines](https://wiki.unity3d.com/index.php/Csharp_Coding_Guidelines) from Unity's reference guide.
+There is a tool in the repo installed as part of the githooks called `dotnet format` that will verify the style of your code with every commit and whenever you make a pull request to the github repository.

 # 10. Known Issues